The uniform sparse FFT with application to PDEs with random coefficients: Numerics

-Figure \ref{fig:affine_decay} again shows the largest error $\err_2^{\eta}$ w.r.t.\ the nodes $\boldx_g$ for different parameter settings $\eta$.
-The magnitudes of the errors are already very low for small sparsities $s$ compared to the expected function values shown in Figure \ref{fig:affine_ew1}.
-This time, we can observe a small increase in the number of used samples for larger extensions $N$.
-So in this example, the parameter settings $\eta = $ I to XI have monotonously increasing sampling sizes, i.e., the data points in Figure \ref{fig:affine_decay} are ordered from left to right w.r.t.\ increasing $\eta$.
-We note, that there is an obvious improvement for each sparsity, when we progress from $N=32$, the first data point in each cluster, to $N=64$, the second data point.
-In the periodic case, the important frequencies are very well localized around zero, such that the choice of $N$ has almost no impact.
-This time, we really lose some of our accuracy, if we choose the smaller extension $N=32$.
-For sparsity $s=2000$ we also see this effect when progressing from $N=64$ to $N=128$.
-The overall decay of the error is a lot slower than for the periodic example.
+The magnitudes of the errors $\err_2^{\eta}$ in Figure \ref{fig:affine_decay} are already very low for small sparsity parameters $s$ compared to the expected function values shown in Figure \ref{fig:affine_ew1}.
+We note that there is an obvious improvement for each sparsity parameter $s$, when we progress from $N=32$, the first data point in each cluster, to $N=64$, the second data point.
+In the periodic case, the important frequencies are very well localized around zero, such that the choice of $N$ had almost no impact.
+This time, we really lose some accuracy if we choose the smaller extension $N=32$.
+For the sparsity parameter $s=2000$ we also see this effect when progressing from $N=64$ to $N=128$.
+The overall decay of the error is a lot slower compared to the periodic example.
 This is probably mainly caused by the non-smooth tent transformation used, cf.\ Section \ref{subsubsec:affine}.
-Again, some random tests for the error $\text{err}_\infty^{\eta}$ revealed a similar behavior as in the periodic setting and showed, that these errors again are not larger than at most $20$ times the error $\err_2^{\eta}$.
+Again, some numerical tests determining the error $\text{err}_\infty^{\eta}$ revealed a similar behavior as in the periodic setting and showed that these errors again are not larger than at most $20$ times the error $\err_2^{\eta}$.